Common Data Visualization Missteps on the Web

 When deciding on the right splash of color:

 - Use as few colors as you can.
 Needing an excessive amount to communicate information is a complexity red flag.

 - Make sure your choices meet WCAG contrast standards and are distinguishable for different types of color blindness.

 - Using green for expenses and red for revenue may be confusing — pay close attention to the inherent positive or negative connotations certain colors carry.

-In a bid to reduce visual clutter, tooltips often shoulder detailed data.
-It’s not necessarily bad, but they should be tested for keyboard accessibility, on touch devices, and with screen readers.
+In a bid to reduce visual clutter, tooltips are an oft-employed tool for finer details.
+It’s not necessarily bad, but make sure they’re tested for keyboard accessibility, on touch devices, and with screen readers.

 Like any other content on the page, visualizations should adapt to the size of their container.
-In the wild, we cede control of the devices and contexts users choose to view the end result, necessitating flexibility.
+In the wild, there’s no telling which devices and contexts users will view our work through.

-It can be difficult to find actual examples that do this well amongst the major libraries.
+It’s difficult to find actual examples that do this well among the major visualization libraries.
 Like accessibility, there are two core hurdles: It takes extra time, and the right way varies on a case-by-case basis.
 Options include:

 - Letting the generated image scale like a photo